Danganronpa 2×2

-Danganronpa 2×2 (Note: Known in Japan as Super Danganronpa 2×2 (スパーダンガンロンパ2×2, Sūpā Danganronpa Tsū Bai Tsū)) (pronounced 'two by two') is an upcoming visual novel developed by Gemdrops in collaboration with Too Kyo Games and Spike Chunsoft.
-It is a remake of the 2012 visual novel Danganronpa 2: Goodbye Despair, featuring an enhanced version of the original game's storyline alongside a new story route.
-It is scheduled for release in 2026 on Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.
+Danganronpa 2×2 (Note: Known in Japan as Super Danganronpa 2×2 (スパーダンガンロンパ2×2, Sūpā Danganronpa Tsū Bai Tsū)) (pronounced "two by two") is an upcoming visual novel adventure game developed by Gemdrops and Too Kyo Games and published by Spike Chunsoft.
+It is set for release for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on January 14, 2027.

+Danganronpa 2×2 features two main parts: an "Original Mode", a remake of the 2012 game Danganronpa 2: Goodbye Despair, as well as the new "Slayhem Mode", featuring the same cast of characters in a new storyline with different culprits and victims.
+The new scenario was written by Yoichiro Koizumi, based on the concept by Takekuni Kitayama and series creator Kazutaka Kodaka, and is 20% larger in volume.

 Synopsis

-Danganronpa 2×2 retains the characters and setting of the original Danganronpa 2: Goodbye Despair, in addition to a new alternate story route.
+Danganronpa 2×2 reimagines the characters and setting of the original Danganronpa 2: Goodbye Despair within the context of an alternate narrative, in which a new character hijacks the story.
 Sixteen uniquely talented students, known as "Ultimates", are gathered on a tropical island for a school trip which is hijacked by series antagonist Monokuma.
 In order to escape, they are forced to commit murder while avoiding suspicion from their peers in Class Trials; if they succeed, they are allowed to leave while the other students are executed; if the culprit is caught, they alone are executed.

+Slayhem Mode

+In "Slayhem Mode", an alternative story occurs in which Monokuma provides the students with items such as "Slayhem" weapons as an incentive to kill each other.
+Sakutaro Higashi, a character new to 2x2 who did not appear in the original Danganronpa 2, appears in Slayhem Mode and is voiced by Natsuki Hanae in Japanese and Griffin Burns in English.